javisalinasfernandez/Mexico_Covid/README.md

 # Mexico_Covid
-Covid situation analysis in Mexico
-This proyect has 3 differnte sections:
+Covid situation analysis in Mexico.
+This proyect has 3 different sections:

-First one
+Section one: Brief summary with the main characteristics of the project

+Section two: Some important information about the total cases and deaths during pandemic

+Section three: Clustering